enriquemolinari/jqueue/README.md

 });
 ```

 Your jobs must implement the `Job` interface.
+You can use any job scheduling library to check and execute JQueue entries.

 ## Requirements